wasteofplus/wasteof.plus/README.md

 Currently, wasteof.plus is not available on the Chrome web store, Edge add-on store, or the Firefox add-on marketplace.
 You must install it manually using the following steps:

 ### For Chrome, Edge, and Opera:
-- Go to the [Releases section](https://github.com/imadeanaccount1/wasteof.plus/releases) and download the latest release for your browser platform.
+- Go to the [Releases tab](https://github.com/imadeanaccount1/wasteof.plus/releases) and download the latest release for your browser platform.
 Edge, Chrome, and Opera users should download releases marked as "chromium" while FireFox users should use "firefox" releases.
 - Extract the Zip file on your device.
-- Go to chrome://extensions (or opera://extensions or edge://extensions) in a new browser tab and enable developer mode
+- Go to chrome://extensions (or opera://extensions or edge://extensions) in a new browser tab and enable developer mode.
-- Click "Load Unpacked" and select the folder inside the extracted folder (the one containing the `addons/` directory)
+- Click "Load Unpacked" and select the the extracted folder.
 - There you go!
 You've successfully installed wasteof.plus.
-To test it out, try going to wasteof.money.
+To test it out, try going to [wasteof.money](https://wasteof.money).

 ### Browser Support
 |  Chrome  |  Edge  |  Firefox  |  Opera  |